Jon Clingman retires after 30 years in Vinton

 Friday, Oct.
 30. Jon Clingman enjoys a rather typical day at the Hy-Vee Pharmacy.
 He chuckles and says his co-workers are picking on him.
 It’s slow at the moment, but Clingman hopes it gets busier to help move the day along.

 Friday also happened to be Clingman’s final day working behind the counter of a pharmacy as he heads into retirement after 30 years serving the Vinton community.
-Countless hours running Clingman Pharmacy and years of involvement in the community will now part to the longtime business owner riding off into the proverbial sunset.
+Countless hours running Clingman Pharmacy and years of involvement in the community will now part as the longtime business owner enters a new chapter in his life.

 “It was rewarding to get to know my customers as well as I did,” Clingman said.
 “Over the years, I’ve been able to learn about them and be able to offer advice that extends beyond the boundaries of pharmacy.
 I feel like that can make a difference in someone’s health.
 I really thoroughly enjoyed all my years here in Vinton.”